Raphael-Boichot/SGTE-ThermDoc-database/README.md

 Commands can of course be scripted and ran as a batch, see **./Codes/Script.m** for example of script containing several commands.
 Papers are listed by years to ease the reading and a command to extract certain years would have no purpose.
 These simple commands must cover 99% of the needs of database users.

-## Database maintenance
+## Database maintenance for administrators

-This part is not required to use the database as I will update it regularly but if you want to update it whatever the reason, go to:
+Regular users are not supposed to perform this task as the provided files are up to date and easier to clone from the repository but if you want to update it whatever the reason, go to:
 ```
 ./Codes/Service_folder/Source_database/
 ```